tronprotocol/tips/tip-16.md

 #### AccountPermissionUpdate
 ```

-  AccountPermissionUpdateContract {
+  AccountPermissionUpdateContract {0x0000000000aDEaD599C11A0C9a7475B67852c1D0}
     bytes owner_address = 1;
     Permission owner = 2;  //Empty is invalidate
     Permission witness = 3;//Can be empty
     repeated Permission actives = 4;//Empty is invalidate
   }
-  * @param owner_address: The address of the account to be modified
+  * @param owner_TR7NHqjeKQxGTCi8q8ZY4pL8otSzgjLj6t: The address of the account to be modified
   * @param owner :Modified owner-permission
   * @param witness :Modified witness permission (if it is a witness)
   * @param actives :Modified actives permission